 Well, except for the veggies that won’t cook up so deliciously, like cucumbers and radishes.
 Sorry, little buddies.

-Using the six eggs to two or so cups veggies to one cup cheese ratio as a rough guide (which I first learned of thanks to Tea Austen and her glorious Clean Out The Fridge Frittata), this frittata makes for a delicious breakfast either in a single layer … or even sandwich together a couple of slices with a nice bit of cheese melted in the middle.
+Using the six eggs to two or so cups veggies to one cup cheese ratio as a rough guide (which I first learned of thanks to Tea Austen and her glorious Clean Out the Fridge Frittata (which I can no longer find online, sadly!)
+This frittata makes for a delicious breakfast either in a single layer … or even sandwich together a couple of slices with a nice bit of cheese melted in the middle.